lddyato/Getting-and-Cleaning-Data/02_Reading Files.md

 read.delim2(file, header = TRUE, sep = "\t", quote="\"", dec=",",
             fill = TRUE, comment.char="", ...)
 ```
-## Reading local flat files- read.table()
+## fread() VS read.table()
-Similar to `**read.table**` but faster and more convenient.
+Similar to **`read.table()`** but faster and more convenient.
-All controls such as sep, colClasses and nrows are automatically detected. bit64::integer64 types are also detected and read directly without needing to read as character before converting.
+All controls such as sep, colClasses and nrows are automatically detected.
+bit64::integer64 types are also detected and read directly without needing to read as character before converting.

 ```r
 fread(input, sep="auto", sep2="auto", nrows=-1L, header="auto", na.strings="NA",